Asthma Australia has been monitoring the COVID-19 situation since it began in 2020.

 Asthma and COVID-19 Risk

-A lot of research has emerged since the start of the pandemic, showing that people with asthma are not at a higher risk of getting COVID-19.
+A lot of research has emerged since the start of the pandemic, showing that people with asthma are not at higher risk of getting COVID-19.
 In fact, some reports even suggest that people with asthma may generally be less likely to get COVID-19!

 We now understand that having severe or uncontrolled asthma may be a factor that worsens COVID-19 outcomes.
 If you have recently been hospitalised because of your asthma or needed a course of oral steroids, you may have severe or uncontrolled asthma.